At EDPO, we’re committed to protecting and respecting your privacy.

 Information that we collect from other sources

 We may also obtain information from other sources and combine that with the information that we collect as described above.
-For example, we may collect information about you from third parties, including but not limited to social media platforms, data enrichment providers and publicly available sources, but only where we have checked that these third parties either have your consent or are otherwise legally permitted or required to disclose your Personal Data to us.
+For example, we may collect information about you from third parties, including but not limited to social media platforms, data enrichment providers, lead generation service providers and publicly available sources, but only where we have checked that these third parties either have your consent or are otherwise legally permitted or required to disclose your Personal Data to us.

 Information that we automatically collect